Characterization and Learning of Causal Graphs with Latent Confounders and Post-treatment Selection from Interventional Data: New Formulation: intervention meets post-treatment selection

-Theorem \ref{thm:CI} shows that invariance and variability in marginal and conditional distributions are implied by graphical conditions, namely d-separation among $\psi \cup X|S=1$ in augmented DAGs.
+\begin{remark} $\psi_{I^{(k)}}$ generally marginalizes changes between different environments.
+The difference between the two interventions on the same $I^{(k)}$ also follows the statements in Theorem \ref{thm:CI}, where the hard-hard intervention changes the causal diagram, providing additional information that is only used to identify the structures of unblocked paths. \end{remark} Theorem \ref{thm:CI} shows that invariance and variability in marginal and conditional distributions are implied by graphical conditions, namely d-separation among $\psi \cup X|S=1$ in augmented DAGs.
 Previous studies leveraged this statistical information to distinguish causal effects from associations induced by latent confounders.
 However, it is known that selection bias also introduces spurious dependencies:

 \begin{lemma}[Additional dependencies induced by selections] For any DAG on $X_{[N]}\cup L\cup S$, targets $\mathcal{I}\in [N]$, and disjoint $A, B, C \in [N]$, if $X_A \dsep X_{B}|X_{C},S$ holds in the augmented DAG $Aug_{\mathcal{I}}(\mathcal{G})$, then $X_A \dsep X_{B}|X_{C}$ holds in the original DAG.
 The reverse is not necessarily true. \end{lemma}